 French Dragoons Uniforms

-A fatigue cap, bordered with a 2.7 cm wide woollen braid, of the colour assigned to each regiment.
-Dragoons also wore a 10.8 cm high black woollen tricorne bordered with a 3.62 cm wide silver braid (0.9 cm inside and 2.72 outside).
+A fatigue cap, bordered with a 2.7 cm wide woolen braid, of the colour assigned to each regiment.
+Dragoons also wore a 10.8 cm high black woolen tricorne bordered with a 3.62 cm wide silver braid (0.9 cm inside and 2.72 outside) in full dress or on parade.
 A black cockade was fastened to the left side of the tricorne by a narrow black strap and a small button.

 Coat, Waistcoat, Breeches